Halki

 • In the center of Halki island is an abandoned village with a Medieval Castle on top.

 • See The Church of Agios Nikolaos, the island’s patron saint, with its majestic steeple and carved wooden icon screen.
-By hiking across the island, you can reach the Monastery of Agios Ioannis Alargas.
+You can reach the Monastery of Agios Ioannis Alargas by hiking across the island.

 • Horio, the Castle of the Knights, has an interior that contains frescos from the 15th and 17th centuries.
 The wonderful view over the Carpathian Sea from the castle is equally impressive.